-- 19. Appeals are normally heard in open court before five Justices, although in cases which meet the criteria set out below seven or nine Justices will sit.
-In December 2016 for the first time 11 Justices sat on R (on the application of Miller & Dos Santos) v The Secretary of State for Exiting the European Union, the so -called 'Article 50' case, because of its high constitutional importance.
-The criteria to be used when considering whether more than five Justices should sit on a panel are: - If the Court is being asked to depart, or may decide to depart from a previous decision of the House of Lords or the Supreme Court. - A case of high constitutional importance. - A case of great public importance. - A case where a conflict between decisions in the House of Lords, Judicial Committee of the Privy Council and /or the Supreme Court has to be reconciled. - A case raising an important point in relation to the European Convention on Human Rights.
+19. Appeals are normally heard in open court before five Justices, although in cases which meet the criteria set out below seven or nine Justices will sit.
+In 2017 - 2018 seven Justices sat in 6 cases.
+The criteria to be used when considering whether more than five Justices should sit on a panel are:

+- If the Court is being asked to depart, or the Court thinks it may decide to depart from a previous decision of the House of Lords or the Supreme Court. - A case of high constitutional importance. - A case of great public importance. - A case where a conflict between decisions in the House of Lords, the Judicial Committee of the Privy Council and /or the Supreme Court needs to be reconciled. - A case raising an important point in relation to the European Convention on Human Rights.